 Architects are increasingly exposed to potential future claims and lawsuits brought by homeowners and the homeowners’ associations years after a condominium project has been completed.
 This can occur even when the project developer has overruled the architect’s design decisions or has a limited role in the construction phase of the project.

-The AIA Trust white paper entitled If You Build It, They Will Sue: A White Paper on Condominium Projects, aims to clarify architects’ potential liability to client and third parties on condominium projects and provides some guidance to address the concerns raised by lawsuits in which architects have been sued by third parties.
+The AIA Trust risk report entitled If You Build It, They Will Sue: A White Paper on Condominium Projects, aims to clarify architects’ potential liability to client and third parties on condominium projects and provides some guidance to address the concerns raised by lawsuits in which architects have been sued by third parties.
 By understanding potential risks and assessing them upfront, the architect will be better able to address them.

 By way of example, the paper provides an overview of the 2014 Beacon decision from the California Supreme Court which declared that an architect owes a duty of care to future homeowners where the architect is a “principal architect” on the project even if the architect does not actually build the project or exercise ultimate control over construction decisions.
 It was noted that a property owner typically employs an architect in order to rely on the architect’s specialized training, technical expertise, and professional judgment.